 To prevent a ghastly condition called trench foot, which could cause amputation or even death, armies needed frequent changes of dry socks, and that required a LOT of socks.
 Not only socks but sweaters, vests, gloves, balaclavas and scarves were produced by the ton.

-Although it doesn’t say so on the cover, this book of patterns for Service Woollies contains everything from steel helmet caps to something called “Amputation Covers,” a chilling reminder of the hideous wounds being treated in hospitals overseas.
+Although it doesn’t say so on the cover, this book of patterns for Service Woollies contains everything from caps to wear under helmets, to something called “Amputation Covers,” a chilling reminder of the hideous wounds being treated overseas.

 Our sailors in the North Atlantic were especially vulnerable, and they needed special sea boot stockings worn over the socks and inside their long leather sea boots.
 The cuff of the stocking was folded over the top of the boot.
 Here’s an ad from my favourite wartime magazine, The Star Weekly, showing what items were especially appreciated by sailors.